 To grow city-wide park-based community health, equity, and justice through innnovation and partnerships across DC.

-Recognized as one of America's top parks/community partnerships, Parks & People is Washington's city-wide public/private parks partnership.
-Founded in 1990 to reclaim Meridian Hill/ Malcolm X Park, the organization led the transformation of that park from the most violent national site in the region to one of the safest.
-To date, Parks & People has helped advance over 160 parks, trails, streams, playgrounds, schoolyards, and community gardens.
-Parks & People's facilities include the historic Josephine Butler Parks Center, a vibrant and award-winning multi-purpose 40-room "greenhouse" for revitalizing innercity greenspaces; the Riverside Healthy Living Center, providing park programming, youth development, and healthy park-based business incubation; the Marvin Gaye Community Greening Center, a training farm, native tree nursery, and base of park reclamation and workforce development through our DC Green Corps; and the North Columbia Heights Green, a once-blighted vacant lot that serves as a hands-on outdoor classroom for sustainable food production and permaculture practices.
-Among key parks being helped right now, Parks & People has led the transformation of Marvin Gaye Park, DC's longest municipal park, for 14 years.
-It also helps Oxon Run Park, Shepherd Parkway, the Escarpment Ridge and Fort Circle network of parks, Walter Pierce Park (where 8,428 African Americans were buried after the Civil War), and the east side of Rock Creek park.
-Over the past decade, Parks & People has mobilized well over 300,000 hours of volunteer service for parks of all kinds.
+Parks & People is DC's award-winning city-wide community parks partnership.
+Founded in 1990 to reclaim Meridian Hill/ Malcolm X Park, the organization led the transformation of that park from the most crime-ridden national park in the area to one of the safest.
+Parks & People has now helped advance over 250 parks, trails, streams, playgrounds, schoolyards, and community gardens and farms.
+Our facilities include the Josephine Butler Parks Center, an award-winning 40-room "greenhouse" for revitalizing DC greenspaces; the historic Riverside Healthy Living Center, providing park programming, youth development, and healthy park-based business incubation; the Marvin Gaye Community Greening Center, a year-round community farm, native reforestation hub, and base of park reclamation and job training through our DC Green Corps; the Piney Spring Green; and the North Columbia Heights Green, a once-blighted vacant lot that serves as a hands-on outdoor classroom for year-round healthy food production.
+Parks & People has led the community reclamation and transformation of Marvin Gaye Park, DC's longest municipal park, for 23 years.
+It also helps the Escarpment Ridge and Fort Circle network of parks, Walter Pierce Park (where 8,428 African Americans were buried after the Civil War), the east side of Rock Creek park, and numerous schoolyards.
+Since its founding a generation ago, Parks & People has mobilized over 300,000 volunteers for parks and green spaces of all kinds.
 Parks & People volunteers work hard, have fun, and make a massive difference.